COVID vaccine: EU regulators approve Johnson & Johnson shot | DW | 11.03.2021

 The US-produced, one shot vaccine has become the fourth to be granted approval by the European Medicines Agency.
 The EU has already ordered 400 million doses.

-The European Medicines Agency (EMA) announced on Thursday that it had approved the Johnson & Johnson COVID-19 vaccine for within the European Union.
+The European Medicines Agency (EMA) on Thursday approved the Johnson & Johnson COVID-19 vaccine for use within the European Union.

-The J&J vaccine is just the third to be granted approval for use in the bloc.
-It follows in the footsteps of the German-American BioNTech-Pfizer vaccine, the British-Swedish AstraZeneca vaccine and the US-made Moderna vaccine.
+The J&J vaccine is the fourth to be granted approval for use in the bloc.
+It joins the German-American BioNTech-Pfizer vaccine, the British-Swedish AstraZeneca vaccine and the US-made Moderna vaccine.

+In a statement, the EMA said data for the J&J vaccine was "robust" and "met the criteria for efficacy, safety and quality."

+"Authorities across the European Union will have another option to combat the pandemic and protect the lives and health of their citizens," said Emer Cooke, the EMA’s Executive Director.
+"This is the first vaccine which can be used as a single dose," she added.
-The J&J vaccine, developed by the Janssen pharmaceutical company owned by J&J and based in Belgium, differs from the other approved vaccines as it only requires one dose.
-The EU has already secured 400 million doses of the vaccine.

-The vaccine has been under rolling review from the Amsterdam-based regulator since December 2020.
+The J&J vaccine was developed by the Janssen pharmaceutical, which is owned by J&J and based in Belgium.
+The EU has already secured 400 million doses of the vaccine, which had been under EMA review since December 2020.

 The EU has been heavily criticized for its handling of the vaccine rollout and for lagging behind countries like Israel, the US and the UK with its coronavirus vaccine rollout.